This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Drain pears.
+- Drain 3 cans Bartlett pears in water.
 Line platter with lettuce leaves or use a deviled egg platter and set pears out on dish.

 - Drop a dollop of mayonnaise in the center of each pear, about a teaspoon or slightly more.